-HIST 1301: United States History to 1877/ HIST 1302: United States History after 1877
+HIST 1301: United States History to 1877/ HIST 1302: United States History after 1877 complete an HCC application.

-Course Number: SS43D1/SS43D2 Offered In: 11
+Course Number: SS43D1/SS43D2

-Prerequisites: Meet TSIA requirements and complete an HCC application.
+Prerequisites: Meet TSIA requirements and

 Description: History 1301: The study of the history of the United States from English Colonization through the Reconstruction.
 History 1302: The study of the history of the United States from the end of the Reconstruction era to the present.